MATLAB-Community-Toolboxes-at-INCF/DeepInterpolation-MATLAB/README.md

 For a detailed introduction and a practical workflow, see the customdatastore_example.

-#### Using DANDI Datasets
-DeepInterpolation can also easily work with datasets stored on the DANDI archive.
-Instructions for downloading files from DANDI and subsequently training and inferring from those NWB files are available in dandi_example.

 ### Support
 DeepInterpolation with MATLAB is a public repository.
 Contributions can be made in the form of adding issues or submitting pull requests.